opengisch/QField-docs/documentation/get-started/settings.en.md

 ## Send anonymized metrics

-If enabled, anonymized metrics will be collected and sent to help improve QFiled for everyone.
+If enabled, anonymized metrics will be collected and sent to help improve QField for everyone.

 ## Dim screen when idling